FixingMind5/CppGame/README.md

 # CppGame
-It's a little labyrinth building in C++
+It's a little labyrinth game builded in C++